-My name is Luis Juarez and I make music under the alias "AkZeNT".
-I have over 2500+ instrumentals made ranging from hip-hop, trap, rock, pop, and other genres.
+My name is Luis and I make music under the alias "AkZeNT".
+I have over 2500+ instrumentals made ranging from hip-hop, trap, rock, pop, and other genres and over 120+ published records.
 I love music with a burning passion and hope to give you the best of me to elevate your artistry!
 Mostly produced for friends and local artists.

-Born and raised Guatemalan producer, Chicago resident, and music enthusiast.
-AkZeNT mostly focuses on Trap/Hip-Hop production but does a little bit of everything.
-AkZeNT started making music in October 2016 after he got his hands on his first DAW software, FL Studio.
-His music takes inspiration from genres like: Boom-Bap Hip-Hop, Classical, Drum n' Bass, Riddim, Guatemalan folk, Reggaeton, Gospel, Hardstyle (EDM), and videogame/anime music.
+AkZeNT (pronounced “ack-zent”) is a born and raised Guatemalan producer, artist, engineer and songwriter.
+AkZeNT mostly focuses on Trap/Hip-Hop production, but does a little bit of everything.
+On October 2016 he got his hands on his first DAW software, FL Studio.
+His music takes inspiration from genres like: Boom-Bap Hip-Hop, Classical, Drum n' Bass, Riddim, Guatemalan folk , Reggaeton, Gospel, Hardstyle (EDM) and videogame/anime music.

 "AkZeNT" is derived from the word"accent" and it is pronounced the exact same.
-Spelling and alternating upper/lower case letters are purely for aesthetic
+Spelling and alternating upper/lower case letters is purely for aesthetic.

 Interview with AkZeNT